tc39/notes/meetings/2019-01/jan-30.md

 DE: I'd like to talk with that person offline.

 WH: I agree this is complex.
-I'm just trying to understand MS's position of wanting decorators but not with the current complexity.
+I'm just trying to understand MLS's position of wanting decorators but not with the current complexity.
 Is there something concrete or actionable you'd like to see changed?

 MLS: We'll discuss this within Apple.